 Jensen Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 12,730 people and three constituent neighborhoods, Jensen Beach is the 184th largest community in Florida.
+With a population of 12,652 people and five constituent neighborhoods, Jensen Beach is the 194th largest community in Florida.

-One of the nice things about Jensen Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jensen Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Jensen Beach in 2010 was $27,378, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $109,512 for a family of four.
+The per capita income in Jensen Beach in 2018 was $41,025, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
+This equates to an annual income of $164,100 for a family of four.
 However, Jensen Beach contains both very wealthy and poor people as well.

 The most common language spoken in Jensen Beach is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.